luau-lang/luau/rfcs/generalized-iteration.md

 If the argument is a table and it does not implement `__iter` metamethod, we treat this as an attempt to iterate through the table using the builtin iteration order.

 > Note: we also check if the table implements `__call`; if it does, we fall back to the default handling.
 We may be able to remove this check in the future, but we will need this initially to preserve backwards compatibility with custom table-driven iterator objects that implement `__call`.
+In either case, we will be able to collect detailed analytics about the use of `__call` in iteration, and if neither is present we can emit a specialized error message such as `object X is not iteratable`.

 To have a single, unified, iteration scheme over tables regardless of whether they are arrays or dictionaries, we establish the following semantics: